ucdavis/FairMLCourse/Blog.md

 Running **script** causes a new shell to be launched.
 You then run whatever commands led to the error, e.g. running python to launch OMSI.
 Whatever OMSI prints will be shown, including error messages.

+If you are adventurous, you might even run the OMSI client in debug mode (python -m pdb appname args).

 When you are done, exit from that shell, then send us the typescript output file; it has a record of whatever was written to the shell.

 If you don't have a Unix-family system, you can run on CSIF.
 If you are not physically there, you'll need to use the -Y option if your error is on a GUI app, such as OMSI.